Grace Gutierrez: Biography

 Grace Gutierrez was born and raised in Longmont, Colorado and continues to live there.
 From a young age, Gutierrez grew very fond of art and in high school it become clear to her that it was something she wanted to consider and pursue as a career.
-In 2017, Gutierrez returned to school after a seven-year break and attended Front Range Community College where she received her Associate of Arts in 2018.
+After a seven-year break from education, Gutierrez returned to school in 2017 and enrolled at Front Range Community College, where she received her Associate of Arts in 2018.
 She continued her education at Metro State University located in Denver and received her Bachelor of Fine Arts in 2020.
-Although her work mediums are varying, Gutierrez mainly places a focus on creating ceramics and paintings.
+While Gutierrez works across various artistic mediums, she is particularly focused on ceramics and painting.
+Her works blend her Chicana heritage with contemporary themes of environmentalism and identity.